 Certain foreign subsidiaries of the Company maintain short-term bank lines of credit in their respective local currencies to meet working capital requirements as well as to fund capital expenditures and acquisitions.
-At December 31, 2022, the Company's foreign subsidiaries had no outstanding debt.
+At December 31, 2023, the Company's foreign subsidiaries had \$11.3 million of outstanding debt.

 The Company is subject to covenants under its material debt agreements that require the maintenance of minimum interest coverage and minimum net worth.
-These agreements also limit the incurrence of additional debt as well as the payment of dividends and repurchase of shares.
-As of December 31, 2022, testing for these agreements was based on the Company's consolidated financial statements.
+These debt covenants also limit the incurrence of additional debt as well as the payment of dividends and repurchase of shares.
 Under the most restrictive of these debt covenants:

-- 1. The Company is required to maintain a minimum interest coverage ratio, as defined within the agreements, not to exceed 3.50 to 1.00, for the preceding four calendar quarters. - 2.
-The Company is required to maintain a maximum net leverage ratio, as defined within the agreements, not to exceed 3.50 to 1.00. - 3.
+- 1. The Company is required to maintain a minimum interest coverage ratio, as defined within the agreements, of 3.50 to 1.00, for the preceding four calendar quarters. - 2.
+The Company is required to maintain an existing maximum net leverage ratio, as defined within the agreements, not to exceed 4.00 to 1.00. - 3.
 The Company is required to maintain net worth of at least \$750.0 million. - 4.
 The Company is permitted to pay dividends and purchase treasury shares after June 24, 2022, in amounts of up to \$100.0 million plus 100 percent of net income and cash proceeds of stock option exercises, measured cumulatively beginning January 1, 2022.
-The maximum amount of dividends that could have been paid within this limitation is disclosed as unrestricted retained earnings in Note 6, Debt, of the notes to the consolidated financial statements (included in Item 8 of this Form 10-K).
+The maximum amount of dividends that could have been paid within this limitation is disclosed as unrestricted retained earnings in Note 6, Debt, of the notes to the Company's consolidated financial statements (included in Item 8 of this Form 10-K).

-The Company believes it was in compliance with the covenants under its material debt agreements as of December 31, 2022.
+The Company believes it was in compliance with the covenants under its material debt agreements as of December 31, 2023.